 Absorb the Breathtaking Setting of Sapa

-The town of Sapa in northern Vietnam, not far from the Chinese border, has a picture-postcard setting, located in a valley with a small lake and surrounded by majestic mountains often enchantingly blanketed in mist.
+The mountain town of Sapa in northern Vietnam, not far from the Chinese border, has a picture-postcard setting, located in a valley with a small lake and surrounded by steep valleys of irridescent green rice terraces and majestic mountains often enchantingly blanketed in mist.
 One of the best things to do in Sapa is simply to absorb the breathtaking setting.
 That means a room with a view is a must so you can take in the changes to the vistas, especially how the clouds mesmerise with their continual flow into the valley and over the hills.
 When the clouds and fog decide to clear off, the views of the surrounding mountains are simply jaw-dropping.

 Cooking and Crafting with the Ethnic Minority Women